erf/vid/README.md

 - Save with 's'
 - Quit with 'q' or force quit with 'Q' (ignoring changes)

-## Contribute 🙋‍♂️
+## Contributing 🙋‍♂️

-While this is a personal project and i prefer tackling challenges on my own, I welcome thoughtful PR's that align with the editors minimal philosophy.
+Whilst i'll prefer tackling challenges on my own, I'll consider PR's that align with the editors minimal philosophy.

-I do not accept issues solely for suggestions, but meaningful code contributions are appreciated.
+I will not accept issues solely for suggestions, but meaningful code contributions are appreciated.

 Thanks! 🚀